Exact predicates, exact constructions and combinatorics for mesh CSG: The algorithm

 The algorithm greedily traverses all the $\sigma_1, \alpha_2$ and $\alpha_3$ links from $d$.
 In steps (4-8), $\sigma_1$ and $\alpha_2$ links are traversed, one stays within the same shell, hence $I(d)$ is propagated.
 In step (11), an $\alpha_3$ link is traversed.
 In other words, one traverses a boundary, which means flipping the inside/outside status of the concerned operators $B(t)$. $C_X$ denotes the complement of a set $X$.
 In terms of bit manipulation, it simply means XORing the bitvectors $I(d_1)$ and $B(t)$.

 If the map is composed of several connected components, then one needs to do two different things for each connected component: \begin{itemize}

 \item \emph{Find a dart $d$ on the external boundary of the connected component.} To do so, among all the shells $<\sigma_1,\alpha_2>$ in the connected component, we select the one that encloses the largest volume.
 It is found in linear time; \item \emph{compute $I(d)$.} The connected component may be an internal boundary (for instance if you compute the difference between two concenric balls).
 It could be also included inside another object.
 It is not possible to deduce $I(d)$ from the sole combinatorial information, it requires some geometric tests: first, $I(d)$ is initialized to $\emptyset$.
-Then, a ray is launched from a point in $t(d)$, and the inside/outside status of the operators $B(t)$ arre flipped for each intersected triangle $t$ (again, in terms of bit manipulation, this simply means XOR-ing $I(d)$ with $B(t)$. \end{itemize}
+Then, a ray is launched from a point in $t(d)$, and the inside/outside status of the operators $B(t)$ arre flipped for each intersected triangle $t$ (again, in terms of bit manipulation, this simply means XOR-ing $I(d)$ with $B(t)$.
+In terms of predicates, ray-triangle intersection uses {\tt orient\_3d}, computed using the coordinates of the input points and the exact coordinates of the intersections, (more on this in \secref{sec:arithmetics}), therefore the ``ray leakage'' phenomenon observed when using approximate coordinates cannot occur.
+However, the configuration where a ray traverses exactly an edge of the triangle requires special handling.
+I tested two approaches.
+The first one uses symbolic perturbation \citep{DBLP:journals/corr/EdelsbrunnerM94a}.
+The second one (less elegant but much simpler) keeps launching rays with random directions until no degeneracy is encountered.
+Similar performance was obtained (remember that only one ray launching per connected component of the volumetric mesh is required).
+I recommend the second approach (though less elegant, it is far simpler to implement).